 Although Excel Software is mostly used in the business world for calculations, expense tracking, and financial reports, the software can do more than that.
 It can be used for charting, creating forms and quizzes, and even used to create a puzzle game like the popular Sudoku.

-How to add in Excel
+How to add with Excel

+First, we will start with how to do additional in excel.
 So it is time to get our hands dirty and perform some calculations.
 To better understand the whole concept, it is best if we illustrate with an example.
 Since money is something we use every day, we’ll use that as an example.

 Basic addition in Excel